kingjr/kingjr.github.io/_publications/2015__Engemann_Automatedmeasurementand.md

 ---
-title: Automated measurement and prediction of consciousness in vegetative and minimally conscious patients
+title: 'Automated measurement and prediction of consciousness in vegetative and minimally conscious patients'
 collection: publications
 permalink: /publications/2015__Engemann_Automatedmeasurementand
-venue:
+venue: ""
+date: 2015
-citation: Engemann et al (2015) Automated measurement and prediction of consciousness in vegetative and minimally conscious patients, <i></i>
+citation: 'Engemann et al (2015) Automated measurement and prediction of consciousness in vegetative and minimally conscious patients, <i></i>'
 ---
-Engemann et al (2015) Automated measurement and prediction of consciousness in vegetative and minimally conscious patients, <i></i>
+'Engemann et al (2015) Automated measurement and prediction of consciousness in vegetative and minimally conscious patients, <i></i>'